JaydevVadachhak/softtalksapp/README.md

 ## Setup Instructions - Local Development

 1. Clone the repository
+2. Configure Firebase as described above
-2. Create a `.env` file in the root directory with the following variables:
+3. Create a `.env` file in the root directory with the following variables:

    ```
    PORT=3000